The global skills and competency framework for the digital world

 Software design: Level 4

-Level 4 - Enable: Essence of the level: Performs diverse complex activities, supports and supervises others, works autonomously under general direction, and contributes expertise to deliver team objectives.
+Level 4 - Enable: Essence of the level: Performs diverse complex activities, supports and guides others, delegates tasks when appropriate, works autonomously under general direction, and contributes expertise to deliver team objectives.

-Designs and architects complex software applications, components, and modules.
+Designs and architects complex software applications, components and modules.

-Identifies, evaluates, and recommends design alternatives and trade-offs.
-Models, simulates, or prototypes proposed software behaviours to secure stakeholder approval and facilitate effective software construction.
+Identifies, evaluates and recommends design alternatives and trade-offs.
+Models, simulates or prototypes proposed software behaviours to secure stakeholder approval and facilitate effective software construction.

-Reviews, verifies, and enhances own designs against specifications and leads reviews of others' designs.
+Reviews, verifies and enhances own designs against specifications and leads reviews of others' designs.

 Software design: Level 5

 Level 5 - Ensure, advise: Essence of the level: Provides authoritative guidance in their field and works under broad direction.
-Accountable for achieving workgroup objectives and managing work from analysis to execution and evaluation.
+Accountable for delivering significant work outcomes, from analysis through execution to evaluation.

 Specifies, designs and architects large or complex software applications, components and modules.